sergiodxa/remix-auth/docs/authenticator.md

 }
 ```

-And that's it, you have now setup your first strategy and you can now use it in your routes.
+And that's it, you have now setup your first strategy and can use it in your routes.